NuGet/Home/proposed/2023/NuGetAudit-without-nuget.org-as-packageSource.md

 In order to provide customers who are disconnected from nuget.org (and possibly the internet more widely), we could load the VDB from files on disk.
 It would be up to customers to determine how to copy the VDB to their disconnected network/machine.
 We could consider a .NET tool, for example `nuget-audit-download` which knows how to communicate with nuget.org's V3 protocol, and merge results into a single file, so that it's easy for customers to obtain the file that needs to be copied.

+### Add support for common file formats

+https://osv.dev is a free vulnerability database, with per-ecosystem downloads available as a zip download.
+For NuGet, the URL is https://osv-vulnerabilities.storage.googleapis.com/NuGet/all.zip.
+It could be interesting to be able to use this URL as an audit source, especially for customers who block access to nuget.org.